CIAM-Group/NCO_code/single_objective/LEHD/README.md

+# Copyright (c) 2023 CIAM Group
+# The code can only be used for non-commercial purposes.
+Please contact the authors if you want to use this code for other purposes.
-# Neural Combinatorial Optimization with Heavy Decoder: Toward Large Scale Generalization
+# All publications that use this code should acknowledge the reference "Fu Luo, Xi Lin, Fei Liu, Qingfu Zhang, and Zhenkun Wang, Neural Combinatorial Optimization with Heavy Decoder: Toward Large Scale Generalization, The 37th Anniversary Conference on Neural Information Processing Systems, NeurIPS 2023".

-We have developed a model with a Light Encoder and a Heavy Decoder for learning to solve TSP and CVRP.
+This paper develops a model with a Light Encoder and a Heavy Decoder for learning to solve TSP and CVRP.
-Our paper has been accepted as a poster at NeurIPS 2023.

 ## Dependencies
 ```bash